tedpilcher1/Entity-Screening-Engine/README.md

 ## To do:
 - React frontend
-- Treat individuals and companies the same
 - Treat duplicates as one
 - Add functionality to find officers
 - Proper Logging
+- Merge officer and shareholder table into single called relationship

 ## Requirements to run
 - Docker running